Ali-oss-cell/gan_production/talent_platform/docs/shared_media_api.md

 ## Overview

-The Shared Media API allows dashboard users and admins to share media content from search results to the platform gallery.
-This creates a Facebook-style post system where admins can curate and highlight content from the platform's users.
+The Shared Media API allows dashboard admins to share media content from search results to the platform gallery.
+This creates a curated gallery where admins can highlight content while maintaining the privacy of the original creators.
+Companies interested in the media must contact the platform to connect with the talent.

 ## Authentication